The urgent need for sustainable digital design

 - Image compression using WebP or AVIF formats (50%+ file size reduction)

 Companies like Google have implemented adaptive video streaming for YouTube, dynamically adjusting quality based on network conditions to achieve 20% energy reduction for streaming on certain devices.
+These choices are increasingly visible to enterprise buyers: a product that loads efficiently and uses energy-conscious design patterns demonstrates sustainability beyond its core technology claim.

-The Environmental Impact by the Numbers
+The environmental impact by the numbers

 - ICT sector emissions rose from 2.9% in 2013 to 3.5% in 2019